+TAKING INTO ACCOUNT THAT THE COMPANY IS THE PARENT COMPANY, THE FOLLOWING INFORMATION MUST BE PUBLISHED ON THE COMPANY'S WEBSITE (WWW.KN.LT):

+The structure of the Group of companies

+Subsidiaries and subsequent subsidiaries of the Company:

+- Name, code and register of the Company, where data about the Company are collected and stored, registered office (address) - Share held by the Company (percentage) in the authorized capital of subsidiary companies

+Website addresses

-The structure of the Group of companies ubsidiaries and subsequent subsidiaries of the Company: Name, code and register of the Company, where data about the Company are collected and stored, registered office (address) Share held by the Company (percentage) in the authorize capital of subsidiary companies Website addresses Annual consolidated financial statements and consolidate annual reports HE FOLLOWING DOCUMENTS / OTHER REQUIREMENTS MUS ST BE PUBLISHED ON THE COMPANY'S WEBSITE (WWW.KN.LT Articles of Association Letter from the Ministry of Energy on the establishment the Company's goals and expectations for the Company Business strategy or a summary thereof in cases where the business strategy contains confidential information or information which is considered a commercial (industrial) secret Remuneration policy, which includes the determination the remuneration of the head of the Company and the remuneration of the members of the collegial bodies ar committees formed by the Company Company's annual and interim reports Sets of annual and interim financial statements for a perior of at least 5 years and the auditor's report of the annu financial statements The above documents are published in PDF format and it is technically possible to print them THER REQUIREMENTS MUST BE PUBLISHED / FULFILLED IN THE SETS OF FINANCIAL STATEMENTS AND NOTICES: The Company maintains its accounting records in a manner that ensures that financial statements are prepared in accordance with International Accounting Standards The Company prepares a set of 6-month interim financial statements In addition to the annual report, the Company prepares an additional 6-month interim report D IN THE LAW ON FINANCIAL REPORTING OF COMPANIES ( HE REPUBLIC OF LITHUANIA, THE COMPANY'S ANNUAL REP Brief description of the Company's business model PORT MUST ADDITIONALLY PROVIDE: Results of the implementation of the objectives set in t operational strategy Information on significant events that occurred during and after the financial year (prior to the preparation of the annual report) and that were material to the Company's operations For state-owned enterprises that are not required to prepa a CSR report, it is recommended that information of environmental, social and personnel, human rights, an corruption, and anti-bribery issues be provided in the annu- report or annual activity report, as appropriate.
-Profitability, liquidity, asset turnover, debt ratios Implementation of the company's risk management polic Implementation of investment policy, ongoing and planned investment projects, and investments during the reporting year Total annual salary fund, average monthly salary by curre position and / or division Implementation of dividend policy Implementation of remuneration policy The consolidated annual report contains the structure of the group of companies, as well as the name, code and register of each subsidiary, which collects and stores data about the Company, registered office (address), shares (percentage) in the subsidiary's share capital, financial and The Company's interim report provides a brief description the Company's business model, analysis of financial resu for the reporting period, information on significant ever during the reporting period, as well as profitability, liquidi asset turnover, debt ratios and their changes compared
+Annual consolidated financial statements and consolidated annual reports

+THE FOLLOWING DOCUMENTS / OTHER REQUIREMENTS MUST BE PUBLISHED ON THE COMPANY'S WEBSITE (WWW.KN.LT):

+Articles of Association

+- Letter from the Ministry of Energy on the establishment of the Company's goals and expectations for the Company - Business strategy or a summary thereof in cases where the business strategy contains confidential information or information which is considered a commercial (industrial) secret - Remuneration policy, which includes the determination of the remuneration of the head of the Company and the remuneration of the members of the collegial bodies and committees formed by the Company - Company's annual and interim reports - Sets of annual and interim financial statements for a period of at least 5 years and the auditor's report of the annual financial statements - The above documents are published in PDF format and it is technically possible to print them

+OTHER REQUIREMENTS MUST BE PUBLISHED / FULFILLED IN THE SETS OF FINANCIAL STATEMENTS AND NOTICES:

+- The Company maintains its accounting records in a manner that ensures that financial statements are prepared in accordance with International Accounting Standards - The Company prepares a set of 6-month interim financial statements - In addition to the annual report, the Company prepares an additional 6-month interim report

+IN ADDITION TO THE CONTENT REQUIREMENTS ESTABLISHED IN THE LAW ON FINANCIAL REPORTING OF COMPANIES OF THE REPUBLIC OF LITHUANIA, THE COMPANY'S ANNUAL REPORT MUST ADDITIONALLY PROVIDE:

+- Brief description of the Company's business model - Results of the implementation of the objectives set in the operational strategy - Information on significant events that occurred during and after the financial year (prior to the preparation of the annual report) and that were material to the Company's operations - For state-owned enterprises that are not required to prepare a CSR report, it is recommended that information on environmental, social and personnel, human rights, anti-corruption, and anti-bribery issues be provided in the annual report or annual activity report, as appropriate. - Profitability, liquidity, asset turnover, debt ratios - Implementation of the company's risk management policy - Implementation of investment policy, ongoing and planned investment projects, and investments during the reporting year - Total annual salary fund, average monthly salary by current position and / or division mplementation of dividend policy

-AB KLAIPĖDOS NAFTA COMPLIANCE WITH THE CORPORATE GOVERNANCE CODE
+- Implementation of remuneration policy - The consolidated annual report contains the structure of the group of companies, as well as the name, code and register of each subsidiary, which collects and stores data about the Company, registered office (address), shares (percentage) in the subsidiary's share capital, financial and non-financial results for the financial year. - The Company's interim report provides a brief description of the Company's business model, analysis of financial results for the reporting period, information on significant events during the reporting period, as well as profitability, liquidity, asset turnover, debt ratios and their changes compared to the corresponding period last year.